The 6 Best Dog Cooling Coats Australia: Tested & Evaluated 2023

 These are the areas where dogs can feel discomfort if the garment doesn’t fit right.
 Getting a vest with adjustable straps can also help a lot as it allows for the jacket to be adjusted to your dog’s individual body shape.

 This is not really a feature on most cooling vests, but it is something to think about.
 If you’re gonna be using the cooling jacket while going for walks with your canine companion, where will you attach the lead?
 If your dog is wearing a collar on walks, this will most likely not be an issue.

 However, if your pooch is used to a harness, things get a bit more complicated.
-Some cooling vests, like the one from Kurgo, have an opening that allows you to put the harness under the vest and attach the lead to it.
+Some cooling vests, like the one from Kurgo we review ahead, have an opening that allows you to put the harness under the vest and attach the lead to it.